s27297/NAIproject/README.md

 recall= 0.5140845070422535
 accuracy= 0.6533333333333333

+# to run mistral.py,script.py,script2.py you need to do following actions
 # Comment Rewriter

 This is a simple script that interacts with the Ollama API to rewrite comments in a more polite way using the Mistral 7B model.